alexandair/azure-content/articles/backup/backup-dpm-automation.md

 - Have a valid Azure subscription
 - Have a backup vault

-To download the vault credentials, run the **Get-AzureBackupVaultCredentials** commandlet in an Azure PowerShell console and store it in a convenient location like *C:\Downloads\*.
+To download the vault credentials, run the **Get-AzureRmBackupVaultCredentials** cmdlet in an Windows PowerShell console and store it in a convenient location like *C:\Downloads\*.

 ```
 PS C:\> $credspath = "C:\"
-PS C:\> $credsfilename = Get-AzureRMBackupVaultCredentials -Vault $backupvault -TargetLocation $credspath
+PS C:\> $credsfilename = Get-AzureRmBackupVaultCredentials -Vault $backupvault -TargetLocation $credspath
 PS C:\> $credsfilename
 f5303a0b-fae4-4cdb-b44d-0e4c032dde26_backuprg_backuprn_2015-08-11--06-22-35.VaultCredentials
 ```